Official Littafi Logo (2)

 Photo credit: DeviantArt

 In these traditions, juju was not inherently dark.
 It functioned within a moral framework shaped by community values and ancestral wisdom.
-Objects such as charms, amulets, or rituals are imbued with symbolic energy, representing an agreement between the human and the spiritual.
+Objects such as charms, amulets, or rituals are imbued with symbolic energy.
+They represent an agreement between the human and the spiritual.

 When used properly, they safeguard individuals and communities, warding off harm, blessing crops, ensuring fertility, or restoring health.
 But the same knowledge, when corrupted or misused, becomes dangerous.
 It can inflict curses, manipulate minds, or exact revenge.
 This tension between protection and harm is what gives juju its power as a storytelling device.